 - Like quinoa, freekeh makes an excellent source of protein for vegetarian and vegans.

-Many Whole Foods locations stocks cracked freekeh along with the other packaged whole grains, but unlike other whole grains, freekeh is rarely found in the bulk foods section.
+Many Whole Foods locations stock cracked freekeh along with the other packaged whole grains, but, unlike other whole grains, freekeh is rarely found in the bulk foods section.
 Occasionally, you may find freekeh in the ethnic foods aisle, along with other Middle-Eastern foods.
 Wegman's and many smaller co-ops and organic grocers stock this grain as well.
-Freekeh importers have store locators on their website.
-Here's one, and of course, it's widely available online.
+Freekeh importers have store locators on their websites, and of course it's widely available online.
 It also comes pre-flavored in tamari or rosemary sage flavor.
 If you've got a local Middle Eastern grocer, they might also stock an imported brand.

 To prepare freekeh, you'll want a little bit more than a 2:1 ratio of liquid to freekeh, so about 2 1/2 cups of water or vegetable broth for every cup of freekeh.
 Simmer freekeh, covered, for 15-20 minutes.
 When the liquid is absorbed and the grains are soft, they're ready to be used.
 Like pasta, some people prefer to cook freekeh in salted water with a bit of oil, but this is a personal preference.

-With less than a gram of fat per serving, freekeh is a low-fat and nearly fat-free food, and, of course, it's vegetarian and vegan, though since it's wheat, it's not gluten-free.
+With less than a gram of fat per serving, freekeh is a low-fat and nearly fat-free food, and, of course, it's vegetarian and vegan; though, since it's wheat, it's not gluten-free.
 A serving of freekeh (one-fourth cup, raw) contains a healthy 8 grams of protein, less than 130 calories, and 4 grams of fiber.
-Vegetarians and vegans should note that freekeh also contains plenty of zinc if that's one of your concerns.
-And ladies, it's also if that's one of your concerns.
+Vegetarians and vegans should note that freekeh also contains plenty of zinc, if that's one of your concerns.
 And ladies, it's also high in iron.